 (Stoneham, QC – February 26th 2012) The sun finally came out today for the inaugural World Cup Slopestyle event held at Stoneham.
 Twelve Canadians riders started the wow it's great levitra cost of sales day in the semi-finals with eight making it all the way to the finals.

-Jonathan Versteeg from Vernon, BC, was the top Canadian for the men with a second place finish making it to the World Cup podium for the first time in his career.
+Jonathan Versteeg from Vernon, BC, was the top Canadian for the men with a second place finish making it to it's cool best viagra the World Cup podium for the first time in his career.
 “I pulled it together for my second run, the course got a little faster so I was going deeper in the landing which gave me extra points,” said Versteeg after his run.
 “It was my first start at a World Cup so winning the silver medal is a pretty big deal for me.”

 “I had a lot of pressure because I fell on my first run.
 I spent the last 10 minutes up there focusing and it came together.
 I ended up third and I’m super happy,” said Stangeland after her second run.